load-a/kuroko/description.md

 ### **Additional Notes:**
 - The **OUT** command stops printing when it encounters a null character or exceeds the specified byte limit.
-- The **MOVE** command copies values from source to target without modifying the source.
+- The **MOVE** command copies values from source to destination without modifying the source.

 ---